|1982 Copa Libertadores|

 Maspoli made his professional debut with Liverpool de Montevideo in 1939.
 After one season with Liverpool, he joined Peñarol.
 He would spend the rest of his playing career with Aurinegros, winning six Primera titles with the club.
 He was Uruguay's keeper at the World Cup in 1950, where they won it by breaking the hearts of the Brazilians.

 Maiden spent most of his career with Penarol, winning two Copa Libertadores in the 1960 and 1961.
 He went to the WC Finals in 1962.

 Pablo Forlan is the father of Diego Forlán.
 As a professional footballer Pablo Forlán played for Peñarol , São Paulo FC , Cruzeiro EC , Nacional de Montevideo and Defensor Sporting .
 During his career he helped to win 7Uruguayan league, the Copa Libertadores and the Intercontinental Cup in 1966 and 3 São Paulo state championships.
 Pablo Forlán was also a Uruguayan international, who played at the 1966 and 1974 World Cups.

 RB/WH: José Piendibene (Uruguay)

 Piendibene played for Peñarol between 1908 and 1928.
-During his time with the Carboneros he won six Primera División Uruguaya championships.
-Piendibene made his debut for the Uruguay national football team in 1909 against Argentina in Buenos Aires.
-Over the course of his 14 year career with the national team he was capped 40 times, scoring 20 goals.
+During his time with the Carboneros he won six Primera División Uruguayan championships.
+Piendibene made his debut for the Uruguay national football team in 1909.
+He was capped 40 times, scoring 20 goals.
 He made his final appearance for La Celeste in November 1923.

 SW: Elias Figueroa (Chile)